 This pump includes a mount and attaches to the frame with velcro straps.
-As an added bonus, this pump comes with a pocket-sized glueless repair kit.
+As an added bonus, it comes with a pocket-sized glueless repair kit.
 I bought this pump last year and am really happy with it.

-This floor pump features a twin valve design.
-This allows you to easily inflate both Presta and Schrader valves without making any adjustments to the pump.
+This floor pump features a twin-valve design, allowing you to easily inflate both Presta and Schrader valves without making any adjustments to the pump.

-If you are building a new set of wheels for your bike and can’t decide whether to drill them for Presta or Schrader valves, I recommend you choose Presta.
+If you are building a new set of wheels for your bike and can’t decide whether to go with Presta or Schrader valves, I recommend you choose Presta.
 The wheel will be slightly stronger.
+They’re a bit easier to inflate.
+Presta valves are also designed for bicycles.
+They are the standard these days.
 You can always drill the hole wider for Schrader valves at a later time if you choose.

-Personally, I prefer Schrader valves.
+Personally, I prefer Schrader valves in most cases.
 Mostly due to the more robust design.
 I always feel like I’m going to break my Presta valves, even though I never have.
 I’m also simply more familiar with Schrader valves.
 After all, all of the bikes that I rode while growing up as well as all of the cars and motorcycles that I have ever owned had Schrader valves.

 I know that I’m in the minority in this preference.
 Most cyclists prefer the Presta valve design because it is slightly easier to pump.
 They also don’t easily clog with debris as Schrader valves can.

-At the end of the day, your bike’s valves won’t affect you too much either way.
+At the end of the day, your bike’s valves won’t affect you too much one way or the other.
+The most important consideration when choosing valves is your rim shape.
+If you’re running narrow or deep rims, you’re better off with Presta valves.
+If you’re running wide rims, you can choose either valve type.
 Both valve types have a long and successful history in cycling and will be in use for many decades to come.